 Our neighborhood is one of the only affordable places to live on the north side of the city, but current patterns of development threaten this.
 Preserving low-income and affordable housing and increasing accessible housing will be vital to maintaining the character of our community and will be central to all decisions I make once elected.
 I'll work with existing community organizations, regional planning bodies, and residents to create a comprehensive development plan to meet the needs of current residents and prepare us for the future.

 SUPPORTING OUR PUBLIC SCHOOLS

 Our schools are the cornerstone of our community and are the best representation of the diversity of the 49th Ward.
 Our six neighborhood public schools, which serve predominantly low-income black and brown children, have been systematically underfunded for decades.
-I plan to work at the local level to bring more resources to the table so we can support the programs our schools need to boost enrollment, address capital improvement needs, and bring more community members into relationship with our schools.
-In City Council I will advocate for more accountability in Chicago Public Schools, an elected representative school board, and more equitable funding of all public schools.
+I plan to work at the local level to bring more resources to the table so we can support the programs our schools need to boost enrollment, address capital improvement needs, and bring more community members into a relationship with our schools.
+In City Council, I will advocate for more accountability in Chicago Public Schools, an elected representative school board, and more equitable funding of all public schools.
 I will listen to the community’s request to freeze charter expansion in the 49th Ward until our public schools are equitably funded.

 STRONG LOCAL ECONOMY